tanushree2000/Fast-Fashion-Supply-Chain-Analytics/README.md

 # 🧪 Supply Chain Analytics with R

 This project dives into exploratory and operational analytics for a simulated supply chain system.
-Using R, we analyze multiple aspects of product movement—from production costs to customer satisfaction—to support smarter decision-making.
+Using R, we analyze multiple aspects of product movement from production costs to customer satisfaction to support smarter decision-making.

 ## 📁 Project Structure